TITLE:Vice President of Business Services (CFO)

 - Prepare annual tax levy.

-- Responsible for College Risk Management program.
+- Is responsible for College Risk Management program.

 - Administer 403(b) plan.